bobaseb/energetically-coherent-computation/index.md

 Field effects
 - in neural systems

+Field dynamics
+- interconnected nature of
+- qualitative understanding of
+- mathematical formalization of
+- relationship to conscious states
+- combining local coherence into global states
+- maintaining specialized functions while contributing to unified experience

 Field-like properties
 - of consciousness

 First-person experience
 - irreducibility of
 - relationship to third-person description

+Framerate illusion
+- in global unity of consciousness
+- partial illusoriness of global unity

 Free will
 - compatibilist view of